Destination Host Unreachable -Fix Ping Error Message

 2. Destination Host Unreachable

-If you don't see an IP address in the error reply, your default gateway sends it.
+If you don't see an IP address in the error replies, they came from the Default Gateway.

 Both error formats have different reasons.
-I will explain the reasons to get either format in the next part.
+I will explain the reasons in the next part.

 Reasons to Get the ICMP Error Destination Host Unreachable

-One of the frequent questions I received from our readers is whether this error is related to the Operating System like Windows error and Linux error?
+One of the frequent questions I receive from our readers is whether this error is related to Operating Systems ( like Windows and Linux ).

 The answer is no.